Academic Campus Resources

 Academic Assistance and Tutoring Centers

 The AATC offers free academic assistance to all UC Davis students.
-We encourage you to stop by the SASC to meet the staff, pick up copies of the workshop and drop-in schedules, and find out about all the resources we have to help you.
+We encourage you to stop by the SASC to meet the staff, pick up copies of the workshop and drop-in schedules, and find out about all the resources they have to help you.

 Pre-Graduate/Pre-Professional Advising Office